 The key to the plan’s success is to implement all five components simultaneously.
 As I lay out the steps you may realize that you are already doing some of these items.
 Fantastic!
 But we believe that the best results will only come from acting in all five areas at the same time in your organization.

-So, let’s briefly discuss these 5 action steps in more detail:
+So, let’s briefly discuss these 5-point action plan to gender equity in more detail:

 1. Minimize or eliminate unconscious bias to improve intake